Mattox wins District 2 House primary runoff official count over Alcorn Rep. Bain

 In a statement, Bain said he was proud of his record and the “lasting impact it will have on Mississippi for generations to come,” adding that he wanted to show his children “how to say goodbye” by respecting “the fundamental principle of our republic, the peaceful transfer of power.”

-Bain, chair of the House Judiciary B committee, is the state’s highest-ranking incumbent to lose in 2023 and perhaps the clearest case of Mississippians punishing a legislator for voting in 2020 to change the old state flag containing the Confederate emblem without putting it to a popular vote.
+Bain, chair of the House Judiciary B committee, is the state’s highest-ranking incumbent to lose in 2023 and perhaps the clearest case of Mississippians punishing a legislator for voting in 2020 to change the previous state flag, which featured the Confederate battle emblem, without putting it to a popular vote.

+But Mattox disagrees that the flag issue alone won him the office.

 Mattox worked with third-place primary finisher Chris Wilson, a former Corinth alderman, to consolidate their votes and defeat Bain in the runoff.
 Wilson told the Daily Journal Bain’s “yes” vote on the legislature’s 2020 flag change act was Bain’s biggest weakness in the 2023 election.